scrapfly/scrapfly-scrapers/README.md

 </details>

-For the full guide, refer to our blog article
+For the full guide, refer to our blog article [How to Scrape LinkedIn.com Profile, Company, and Job Data](https://scrapfly.io/blog/how-to-scrape-linkedin-person-profile-company-job-data/)

 ### Yellowpages
 <!-- <p align="left">